-- Various problems with muscles in the lower leg and foot position, including over-pronation of the foot.
+- Various problems with leg muscles such as the lower leg and in foot position, including over-pronation of the foot.
 (The foot (and ankle) normally roll slightly inwards when we move.
 In over-pronation, the foot rolls inwards more than normal.)

 - Overuse injury of tendons (tendinopathy).

 - Inflammation of the membrane surrounding the tibia and fibula bones (periostitis).

 Tiny fractures (microfractures) in the surface of the tibia have also been suggested as a cause.